nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 A general explanation of how this feature works: <br>

-1. `Ui` will read in user command and calls `Paser#determineCommand()` to determine the input.
+1. `Ui` will read in user command and calls `Parser#determineCommand()` to determine the input.
 2. `Parser` calls `Commands#add` if input entered is `new` or `add` command.
 3. `Commands` calls `ReviewList#addQuickReview()` or `ReviewList#addFullReview()`to prompt and read respective information of the review such as `title` , `category`, `rating` and `description`(only prompted by `addFullReview()` method).<br>

-   1. `title` - string with 20char limit, that will call `ReviewList#checkAndPrintDuplicateRecommendation` to check for duplicates in ArrayList `reviews`.<br>
+   1. `title` - a string with 20char limit, that will call `ReviewList#checkAndPrintDuplicateRecommendation` to check for duplicates in ArrayList `reviews`.<br>
-   2. `category` - string with 15char limit, that cannot be whitespace or null.
+   2. `category` - a string with 15char limit, that cannot be whitespace or null.
-   3. `rating`- integer with -0 to 5 recognised as valid input, that cannot be whitespace or null.
+   3. `rating`- a positive integer with 0 to 5 recognised as valid input, that cannot be whitespace or null.
+      <span>&#10071;</span> The input '-0' would be treated as '0'. <br />
    4. `description` - string with unlimited char limit.

 4. The violation of any constraints for each attribute will print an error message from `ui` and be promoted to re-enter a valid input.